fzcastan/Interesting-sruff/Readme.md

 open the document *CV_CS.pdf*

-### To see my MSc Computer Science project, which is about Men's mental health:
+### To see my MSc Computer Science project, which is about Men's mental health on Reddit and the usage of a web-scraping Python tool:

 open the document *MSc Project Computer Science fc16895*